MobileAWS/CareSentinelCloud/README.md

-It is necessary to create the next variables of enviroment for the correct developer of app
+It is necessary to create the following enviroment variables for the app to be able to use the twillio facilities.
+They must contain valid twillio credentials for SMS messages to be sent correctly from devices.

 TWILIO_ACCOUNT_SID
 TWILIO_AUTH_TOKEN